-This content-neutral policy is applicable to all SUNY Potsdam students.
-In addition, SUNY Potsdam has a "Use of Facilities by Third Parties for Free Speech Policy" that applies to all third parties who are not sponsored by SUNY Potsdam and/or a recognized student organization who what to use the SUNY Potsdam's designated public form for free speech purposes.
+This policy is applicable to all SUNY Potsdam students as defined in the College's Student Code of Conduct.
+The College's "Use of Facilities by Third Parties for Free Speech" Policy applies to all third parties, who are not sponsored by the College and/or a recognized student group, who want to use the College's designated public forum for free speech purposes.